 The course encompasses a developmental psychology approach to the growth of the individual from birth to old age, tracing motor, perceptual, language, cognitive, and emotional growth and emphasizing normal development.
 Students who have taken PY 263 or PY 264 may not take this course.
+Designated sections meet the U.S. diversity requirement.
 Three credits.